 The obtained results of this study showed that 46.7% of studied patients were males while the remaining 53.3% were females with mean of age of $56.56 \pm 7.53$ years.
-The most common cause among the studied eyes chemical was representing about 47.1%, while, the least common cause- was ocular representing about 5.9%.
-The largest percentage of studied eyes were with LSCD stage III representing about 41.2% and corneal vascularization in quadrants and central zone.
-Corneal stromal opacities, abnormal central corneal epithelium and late fluorescein- were present among 58.8%, 64.7% and 100% of studied eye,s respectively, as shown in Table (1).
+The most common cause among the studied eyes was chemical burn representing about 47.1% while the least common cause was ocular trauma representing about 5.9%.
+The largest percentage of studied eyes were with LSCD stage III representing about 41.2% and corneal vascularization in four quadrants and central zone.
+Corneal stromal opacities, abnormal central corneal epithelium and late fluorescein were present among 58.8%, 64.7% and 100% of studied eyes respectively, as shown in Table (1).